Ernst Lindemann: Early life

 Otto Ernst Lindemann was born on 28 March 1894 in Altenkirchen in the Westerwald, Rhine Province.
 He was the first of three children of Dr. jur.
 Georg Heinrich Ernst Lindemann and Maria Lindemann, née Lieber.
 Known as Ernst, Georg Lindemann was a probationary judge (Gerichtsassessor) and later president of the Prussian Central Land Credit Company, a Prussian credit bank.

 Otto Ernst Lindemann was baptised into the Protestant Church on 26 April 1894.
 The family moved to the Charlottenburg quarter of Berlin, where they lived at 6 Carmer Street, in 1895.
 His younger brother—Kurt—was born in 1896, followed by a second brother, Hans-Wolfgang, in 1900.
 The family relocated again in 1903, this time to their own house in the Dahlem quarter of Berlin, near the Grunewald forest.

 In 1910, when Lindemann was 16, his uncle Kapitän zur See Friedrich Tiesmeyer was in command of the light cruiser SMS Mainz (October 1909 – January 1910) of the Imperial Navy, at that time holding the rank of Fregattenkapitän (commander).
 At a family reunion in Hamelin, Lindemann talked with his uncle and heard of his seafaring adventures in the Far East.
-These conversations gave Lindemann the idea of a naval career.
+These conversations attracted Lindemann to a naval career.

 Lindemann graduated from the Bismarck-Gymnasium (secondary school) in Berlin-Wilmersdorf with his Abitur (diploma) late in 1912 with an average-to-good overall rating.
 For the next six months, he attended the Royal Polytechnic Institution in Richmond, London.

 Personal life

-Ernst Lindemann met Charlotte Weil (née Fritsche; 1899–1979), a Berlin singer, in the spring of 1920.
+Ernst Lindemann met Charlotte Weil (née Fritsche), a Berlin singer, in the spring of 1920.
 The couple married on 1 February 1921, and they had a daughter, Helga Maria, born on 26 February 1924.
 Lindemann's job as a naval officer demanded that he be away from his family for long periods of time.
 This proved to be too demanding on the marriage, and they were divorced in 1932.
 Lindemann was engaged again on 20 July 1933 to his youngest brother's sister-in-law, Hildegard Burchard.
 Hildegard was 14 years younger than Lindemann.
 They married on 27 October 1934 in the St. Annen Church in Berlin–Dahlem.
 The ceremony was performed by Martin Niemöller, a founder of the Confessing Church, later imprisoned as an anti-Nazi.
 They had a daughter, Heidi Maria, born on 6 July 1939.